simonjstanford/70-483-c-sharp-notes/TCP/TCP.md

 listener.Stop();
 ```

 A full example.
-Note that BinaryReader/Writer is used instead of StreamReader/Writer.
-This is because BinaryReader/Writer prefix strings with a length so the reader knows how many bytes to read.
-This doesn't happen with StreamReader and calling StreamReader.ReadToEnd() might block indefinitely - a NetworkStream doesn't have an end.
-This plus the read ahead optimisations in StreamReader causing problems means that you shouldn't use it at all.
+Note that `BinaryReader`/`BinaryWriter` is used instead of `StreamReader`/`StreamWriter`.
+This is because `BinaryReader`/`BinaryWriter`  prefix strings with a length so the reader knows how many bytes to read.
+This doesn't happen with `StreamReader` and calling `StreamReader.ReadToEnd()` might block indefinitely - a `NetworkStream` doesn't have an end.
+This plus the read ahead optimisations in `StreamReader` causing problems means that you shouldn't use it at all.

 ```csharp
 static void Main()